top of page

 That video maker is not responsible for my emotions nor I am responsible to his.
 So, there is no reason to whine about things that are beyond our control, like other people's behaviors.
 As social or anti-social as they may be.

 He's not exactly responsible for my sensitivity with certain audio, yes?
-The sad truth is, that no one bears such desired responsibility, unless it breaks a law, like a screaming in the middle of the night, according to the Israeli law, at least.
+The sad truth is, that no one bears such desired responsibility, unless it breaks a law, like a screaming in the middle of the night, at least.
 I left the metropolis I lived in because I know people are not responsible for my misophonia, and are not obliged to care.
 There is no absolute safety amongst anyone.
 Why bother looking for things one can't find?
 Why not reduce the need for external psychological safety when that is certainly possible?
 Misophonia has no cure, but being mentally tougher is possible in the name of survival.

 It's quite absurd to think that we have a "moral responsibility" for the feelings of others.
 Do we really?
 Even to those we have no professional responsibility towards?
 Complete strangers?
 Do you see where this is going?
 Perhaps we have an interest to not hurt the feelings of certain people like friends and family, for we have a certain bias in their name.
 Perhaps we have other interests as well to not keep them emotionally reactive, as well.